Banner

 Italy

-Brief Bio
+Short Bio

 Indro Spinelli is an Assistant Professor at Sapienza University of Rome and a member of the ELLIS Society.
 He holds a PhD in Information and Communication Technologies (2023) and an MSc in Artificial Intelligence and Robotics (2019), both earned from Sapienza University of Rome.
 During his doctoral studies, he was a Visiting Researcher at the Arctic University of Norway.
 Dr. Spinelli has co-authored over 20 peer-reviewed papers in international journals and conference proceedings.
 He is one of the organizers of the Beyond Euclidean Workshop series (hosted at ECCV and ICCV) and is an Associate Chair for VISAPP and Area Chair for ICIAP.
 He is also an Associate Editor for The Visual Computer journal.
 His research focuses on trustworthy machine learning, computer vision, and generative models for human-centered and robotic applications. ...
 More >>

-Area: Recognition & Detection
+Area: Recognition and Detection

 Francesco Ragusa